Los Angeles Rams vs. Tennessee Titans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Los Angeles' games this year have gone over the total in five out of 10 opportunities (50%).

-- When Los Angeles scores more than 24.4 points, it is 5-4 against the spread and 7-0 overall.

-- Los Angeles is 4-5 against the spread and 6-1 overall when the team piles up more than 368.1 yards.
+- When Los Angeles picks up over 368.1 yards, the team is 4-5 against the spread and 6-1 overall.

-- This year, the Rams have seven turnovers, four fewer than the Titans have takeaways (11).
+- The Rams have turned the ball over seven times this season, four fewer than the Titans have forced (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Titans.